ExtraBB/deglaze/common/ingredients/seasoning-and-condiments/Oyster Sauce.md

 ## Description

 Oyster sauce is a thick, dark, and savory sauce made from oyster extracts, sugar, salt, and sometimes soy sauce.
-It is widely used in East Asian cuisines, including Korean-Chinese dishes, to add umami, sweetness, and a glossy finish to stir-fries and sauces.
+It is widely used in East Asian cooking to add umami, sweetness, and a glossy finish to stir-fries and sauces.

 ## How to use